 Easy!
-Log in to https://registry.sca.org.au (yes, New Zealand-based officers too, for now) using your normal Registry membership number and password.
+Log in to https://registry.sca.org.au (for Australian officers) or https://registry.sca.org.nz (for New Zealand-based officers) using your normal Registry membership number and password.
 Once you’re in, you’ll see a welcome message which mentions your officer role(s).
 More importantly, you’ll also see the Officer functions menu option top left:

 Not seeing Officer functions after logging in?
 Check that your membership is current – if it is, please send your membership number to your Seneschal or upline so they can check that the correct number is in there, and that the warrant dates are right.